 Determination of differentially expressed genes (DEGs) and construction of gene clusters.
-Immune and stromal scores for patients with TCGA LUAD cohort (n=504) were calculated based on their expression profiles.
-Immune cell infiltration was quantified using ESTIMATE algorithm[12].
-DEGs in the three AAG clusters were identified using the “limma” package in the R software (using p<0.01, FDR(false discovery rate)<0.01, and logFC(Fold Change)>2).
-Functional enrichment analysis of differential genes was performed using KEGG(Kyoto Encyclopedia of Genes and Genomes) and GO(Gene Ontology) analysis.
+Immune and stromal scores for patients of the TCGA LUAD cohort (n=504) were calculated based on their expression profiles.
+Immune cell infiltration was quantified using ESTIMATE algorithm (12).
+DEGs in the three AAG clusters were identified using the “limma” package in the R software (using p<0.01, false-discovery rate<0.01, and log fold change >2).
+Functional enrichment analysis of differential genes was performed using Kyoto Encyclopedia of Genes and Genomes (KEGG) and Gene Ontology (GO) analysis.
 The DEGs associated with survival were determined by univariate Cox regression analysis, and patients with LUAD were classified into different clusters according to the selected DEGs.

 Establishment of risk models.
-Based on prognostic differential genes ,the Least absolute shrinkage and selection operator (LASSO)-Cox method was used to perform 10 rounds of cross-validation, and the best model was obtained.
+Based on prognostic DEGs, the least absolute shrinkage and selection operator (LASSO)–Cox method was used to perform 10 rounds of cross-validation, and the best model was obtained.
 The R package “glmnet” was used to integrate the survival time, survival status, and gene expression, and patients with LUAD were divided into high-risk and low-risk groups accordingly.
 In addition, the area under the receiver operating characteristics curve was calculated.
 The relationship between risk scores and clinical characteristics was assessed and validated using the GSE72094 cohort.

 Establishment of a nomogram.
 The risk model was analyzed based on different clinical characteristics.
 A nomogram with risk scores and other clinicopathological factors was then constructed.
-Moreover, the OS of patients with LUAD at 1, 3, and 5 years were predicted.
+Moreover, the OS at 1, 3, and 5 years of patients with LUAD was predicted.
 Calibration curve analysis and decision curve analysis were performed to verify the clinical reliability of the established nomogram.

 Single-cell sequencing.
 The single-cell dataset GSE117570 of LUAD was downloaded from the GEO database, and two tumor samples and two normal samples were selected.
-Cell quality control (QC) and sample normalization and PCA(principal component analysis) were performed via the R package “Seurat”.
+Cell quality control (QC), sample normalization and principal component analysis (PCA) were performed via the R package “Seurat”.
 Cluster identification, gene marker screening, and cluster renaming were performed with the R package “SCHCL”.
 DEGs in tumor samples were identified and compared with those of normal samples.

-RNA extraction of tissue samples and Real Time Quantitative PCR (RT-qPCR).
+RNA extraction of tissue samples and real-time quantitative polymerase chain reaction (RT-qPCR).
 LUAD tumor tissue and normal tissue were collected from 20 patients with LUAD at the Fourth Hospital of Hebei Medical University.
 Written consent was obtained from each subject, and the study protocol met the standards set out in the Declaration of Helsinki.
 The research method was also approved by the Ethics Committee of the Fourth Hospital of Hebei Medical University (Ethics number: 2022KY242).

-The total RNA was extracted from the collected specimens with TRIzol (Invitrogen, Carlsbad, CA, USA) and the RNA was reverse transcribed to cDNA using a Uni RT&qPCR Kit (Biosharp, Hefei, P.R.C) for RT-qPCR (ABI QuantStudio 3, Waltham, MA, USA).
-We used glyceraldehyde 3-phosphate dehydrogenase (GAPDH) as an internal reference and calculated the relative gene expression levels using 2−ΔΔCT then visualized the data using GraphPad Prism 9.0 (GraphPad, CA, USA).
+Total RNA was extracted from the collected specimens with TRIzol (Invitrogen, Carlsbad, CA, USA) and the RNA was reverse-transcribed to cDNA using a Uni RT&qPCR Kit (Biosharp, Hefei, P.R.C) for RT-qPCR (ABI QuantStudio 3, Waltham, MA, USA).
+We used glyceraldehyde 3-phosphate dehydrogenase (GAPDH) as an internal reference and calculated the relative gene-expression levels using 2−ΔΔCT then visualized the data using GraphPad Prism 9.0 (GraphPad Software, San Diego, CA, USA).
 The primers for dickkopf WNT signaling pathway inhibitor 1 (DKK1) were 5’-GACAACTACCAGCCGTACCC-3’ and 5’-TGACAACTACCAGCCGTACC-3’, and for GAPDH were 5’-CACCATCTTCCAGGAGCGAG-3’ and 5’-TGAGAAGGCTGGGGCTCATTT-3’.

 Cell culture and reagents.
 Human NCI-1299 cell line was purchased from Procell Life Science & Technology Co., Ltd (Wuhan, P.R.C).
 NCI-H1299 cells were maintained in Dulbecco’s modified Eagle’s medium (DMEM) (Gibco, Carlsbad, CA, USA) supplemented with 10% fetal bovine serum (FBS).
 The cells were cultured in a humidified incubator at 37°C with 5% CO2.